Alonso-del-Arte/toy-examples/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2024.
+This project is now open to Hacktoberfest 2024.

 # Contribution Guidelines

-This project is now closed to Hacktoberfest 2023.
-This year I wanted to be absolutely clear that I don't want to deal with Maven.
+I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.

 However, I now realize I needed to insist on something far more basic: don't make a pull request if you haven't verified that what you wrote compiles and